Future of Holocaust research in Poland hinges on libel case

 “This is a case of the Polish state against freedom of research,” Grabowski told The Associated Press on Monday.

-Grabowski, a Polish-Canadian who is also a professor at the University of Ottawa and whose father was a Polish Holocaust survivor, has faced considerable anti-Semitic harassment by nationalists, both online and at lectures in Canada, France and elsewhere.
+Grabowski, a Polish-Canadian whose father was a Polish Holocaust survivor, has faced considerable anti-Semitic harassment by nationalists, both online and at lectures in Canada, France and elsewhere.

+Polish officials, including the country’s ambassador to Israel, Marek Magierowski, argue that it is only a civil case and that it represents no threat to freedom of speech.
+Magierowski, in a letter to the representative of Holocaust survivors in Israel, expressed his concern about the anti-Semitic slurs that have erupted in connection to the case.

 The niece of a man in the village of Malinowo, whose wartime behavior is briefly mentioned, is suing Grabowski and Engelking, demanding 100,000 zlotys ($27,000) in damages and an apology in newspapers.

 According to evidence presented in the book, Edward Malinowski, an elder in the village, allowed a Jewish woman to survive by helping her pass as a non-Jew.
-But the survivor is also quoted as saying that he was an accomplice in the deaths of several dozen Jews.
+But the survivor’s testimony is also quoted as saying that he was an accomplice in the deaths of several dozen Jews.
+Malinowski was acquitted of collaborating with the Germans in a postwar trial.

-The niece, Filomena Leszczynska, has been backed by a group, the Polish League Against Defamation, which receives funding from the Polish government.
+The niece, Filomena Leszczynska, 81, has been backed by the Polish League Against Defamation, a group which is close to the Polish government and has received grants in the past.

 That organization argued that the two scholars are guilty of “defiling the good name” of a Polish hero, whom they claim had no role in harming Jews, and by extension harming the dignity and pride of all Poles.
 The lawsuit was filed in court free of charge as allowed under the 2018 law.

-Note: This story was first published on February 2, 2021.
-It was updated on February 4, 2021 to make clear that the case is being tried under civil law, not criminal law, and to add comment from Poland’s ambassador to Israel.